-The system software consists of two major sections: operating software for the MCP and a PC application software running under Windows 95 or Windows 98.
+The system software consists of two major sections: operating software for the MCP and a Windows based PC application software.

 MCP Operating System

 The MCP operating software runs in the MCP hardware.
 Although you never interact directly with this software, it is important to understand that the operating system must be running properly before you can perform any action that requires MCP intervention.